 |Birth: ||Nov.
 11, 1869|

-My great-great-grandfather William Watson Diehl was the eldest son of Joseph Watson and Mary Elizabeth Staudenmayer Diehl, born on November 11, 1869 in Philadelphia.
+My great-great-grandfather William Watson Diehl was the eldest son of Joseph Watson and Mary Elizabeth Staudenmayer Diehl, born on November 11, 1869 in Plymouth Meeting, Pennsylvania.
+He and his parents moved to Philadelphia when he was a little boy.
 His maternal grandparents, Gottlieb and Maria Staudenmayer came to America some time around 1835 from Württemberg, Germany.
 As the eldest child, he helped his father raise his three siblings Otto, Catherine, and Jacob after their mother died a few days after giving birth to their sister Augusta when William was fifteen.
 Augusta joined their mother in Heaven three weeks later.
 As part of helping his father support the family, his first job consisted of carrying heavy hides on his back for a tannery, an occupation that within a few years gave him the strong, muscular physique that he kept for the remainder of his seventy-eight years.

 As an eighteen year-old, once his family's financial situation was in order, he was able to tour Europe with two other young men.
 While overseas, William immediately set out with his friends to make the most of their time, seeing landmarks they recognized from their textbooks and tasting the delicious local food.
 After his return to Philadelphia, William eagerly told his family about his experiences overseas.